 Posted on 05/11/2012

-It was announced today that Royal Holloway will be among a select group of small and medium-sized businesses (SMEs) and other universities to receive the first substantial awards from the £180 million Biomedical Catalyst.
+It has been announced that Royal Holloway will be among a select group of small and medium-sized businesses (SMEs) and other universities to receive the first substantial awards from the £180 million Biomedical Catalyst.
 Grants totaling £39 million have been awarded to accelerate the development of innovative solutions to healthcare challenges.

 Researchers at Royal Holloway will use their funding to develop a promising new vaccine for C.difficile, a bacterial infection that kills around 3,000 people a year (almost four-times more than MRSA).
 C.difficile bacteria are normally harmless in healthy people, but treatment with certain antibiotics can allow C.difficile to flourish in the gut leading to severe diarrhoea that can prove fatal.